ja-martinez/fetch/user_stories.md

 4. (stretch) Include a list of previous flights

 5. (stretch) Include a map that displays a pin on previous destinations

+# Loading Page

+1. As a user: I am aware when my page is loading because I see some sort of animation or text.

 # Stretch